How Is Hypertrophic Cardiomyopathy Treated? | MyHeartDiseaseTeam

 Current guidelines for treating HCM recommend first-line treatments and advanced treatments based on specific circumstances.
 Medication is always the first choice, and the medications used depend on the features of HCM that are present.
 Surgical procedures and implantable devices are used when medication fails to achieve treatment goals.

 Communication with your doctor is important when determining which treatment options are best for you.
-It is important to have two-way communication with your doctor to find treatments that support your goals and your personal circumstances.
+It is important to have two-way communication with your doctor to find treatments that support your goals and your circumstances.

 Obstructive HCM